 - Learning to cope with disagreements and difficulties without the use of alcohol or drugs;

 - Looking after their community through therapeutic duties encourages a sense of self-worth;

 - Helping each other and discussing problems develops self-confidence;

-- Solving problems due to challenges within the community teaches patients how to cope with real life issues without alcohol or drugs;
+- Solving problems due to challenges within the community teach patients how to cope with real-life issues without alcohol or drugs;

 - It provides the opportunity to question how my behaviour/attitude affects others.